clemensjarnach/hikingblog.github.io/_posts/2020-08-21-Zugspitze-Stopselzieher.md

 **Route:**  Eibsee (950 m) - Wiener-Neustädter Hütte (2209 m)- Stopselzieher-Klettersteig –  Münchner Haus (2962m) – Zugspitze (2962m) - Cable Car 'Zugspitz-Seilbahn' back to the Eibsee

 **Description:**
-- I parked at the Eng Hotel
+- I parked at the parking lot of the Seilbahn Eibsee Station
-- 10.10am: I started hiking
+- 07:30am: I started hiking
-- 12:00: I reached the westliche Lamsenjoch
+- 10:50am: I reached the Wiener-Neustädter Hütte after approx 3.20h hiking
-- 12:15pm: I am at the Lamsenjochhuette
-- I took the Brudertunnel route.
-I was alone on the Ferrata.
-Porbbaly because I was quite late.
+- I took a long break (approx 45 min)
-- 14:00: I reached the Summit cross after the short climbing section.
+- 13:50pm: I reached the Müncher Haus and the Summit shortly after
-- The Hike so far was not very busy.
-I saw a few climbers coming down again.
-However I was the last to ascent.
-- 17:00 I was back down at the parking lot of the Eng Hotel, where my parents and Bertie waited for my already.
-- We cooled our feet in the river close to the parking lot with a fantastic view to the Spritzkarspitze.
-- A great day!
+- There was such a long line at the summit that it took 30 min of waiting until I reached the cross.
+- The platform and station on the Zugspitz summit was very busy even in corona times.
+- After enjoying the great view I took the cable car back down to the Eibsee parking lot.

-- **In total I hiked from 10:10am to 17:00pm.
-Distance: 18 km.
-Total elevation: 1.390hm.
-Highest point: 2505m.
-Lowest Point: 1174m**
+- **In total I hiked from 07:30am to 14:00pm when I reached the Summit.
+Distance: 13 km.
+Total elevation: 1900hm.
+Highest point: 2962m.
+Lowest Point: 950hm**

 ---

-#### Read more on [Bergtour-Online](https://www.bergtour-online.de/bergtouren/bergwanderungen/schwer/lamsenspitze/) or on [hoehenrausch.de](https://www.hoehenrausch.de/berge/lamsenspitze/)
+#### Read more on [Bergtour-Online](https://www.bergtour-online.de/bergtouren/klettersteige/zugspitze-stopselzieher/) or on [hoehenrausch.de](https://www.hoehenrausch.de/berge/zugspitze/ehrwald/)